15 Tips for Painting Outdoor Furniture

 This year, consider giving your outdoor furniture a fresh look with paint.
 Whether you're working with wood, metal or plastic outdoor furniture, here are 15 tips to consider when taking on this DIY task.

-If your furniture is metal, remove all the rust before painting.
+If your furniture is metal, you can paint over rust.
+First, remove all the rust before painting.
 You can do this without chemicals—you’ll just need to grind, scour and sand off the rust with a tool such as a sander, oscillating tool or drill.

 Remove Loose Paint

 If you’re painting or staining wood or metal, you’ll need to remove any loose or peeling paint from both the furniture and any hardware before applying on a new coat.
 Try using sandpaper and a little elbow grease for this job.

 If you plan to use brush-on paint, consider applying a coat of primer before you apply the color.
 The coat of primer will serve as a solid base, giving your new paint color something to stick to.
 Use a high-quality paintbrush or roller for a smooth finish.

 If you’re using spray paint for outdoor furniture, you can skip the primer.
 Conventional spray paints don’t need primer and work best for painting outdoor furniture made of wicker, wood and metal.
 If you’re looking to paint plastic outdoor furniture, look for a specially formulated spray paint made specifically to work with plastic.

 Use the Right Tools